 About Mustang Camp

 We also provide a positive rescue environment for starving or abused horses and horses needing emotional rehabilitation.
 We partner with the local northern New Mexico humane societies, animal control offices, and horse rescues to provide loving care and training to get these animals emotionally and physically well for adoption to better homes.
-There is no shortage of horses in northern New Mexico and especially on the reservations that are in need of help.
+There is no shortage of horses in northern New Mexico that are in need of help.

 We are the proud Recipients of support from the ASPCA, the Albert Schweitzer Animal Welfare Fund, Wells Fargo Bank, HP Inc. and the Mustang Heritage Foundation.